 Against the 1,190,014 qualified views this campaign delivered, the equivalent agency line item would land between $11,900 and $119,000.
 We shipped the same volume at an order of magnitude less because the creator network, the editor pool, and the attribution stack are productized, not rebuilt per client.

 The $0.003 number is not a promotional price.
-It is the unit cost of a vertical operator stack: 30 to 40 freelance clippers paid per qualified view, an internal QA and dedupe layer, and a landing-page attribution harness that maps views to paid subscribers.
+It is the unit cost of a vertical operator stack: 30 to 40 freelance clippers paid per qualified view, an internal QA and dedupe layer, and a landing-page attribution layer that maps views to paid subscribers.
 When that stack serves 10 creators concurrently, fixed costs amortize across the portfolio and the unit economics drop by another 20 to 30 percent versus a single account boutique agency.

 The Conversion Funnel